Sarah627/Java_miniatures/README.md

 For now in this chapter we're going to discuss built-in methods only.
 <details><summary><strong>more about built-in functions</strong></summary>

-  easy definition for these functions foun on NinjaOne blog:
+  easy definition for these functions found on NinjaOne blog:

   > Built-in functions refer to those pre-defined functions that come along with a programming language.
 They are intrinsic components of the language’s library, ready to be used without requiring any additional installation or importation.
 These functions have been designed to perform common tasks, thus facilitating efficient and swift coding.

   for short: built-in functions or methods are pre-defined methods in the language library itself which are already implemented for you to perform common tasks.

-  now let's getting familiar with them, first of all I prefer to categorize them, so it's easily inside my head to choose the suitable one for the suitable situation:
+  now lets getting familiar with them; first, I prefer to categorize them, so it's easily inside my head to choose the suitable one for the suitable situation:

   We'll use **Math** class for this mission, Math class in java contains all mathematical constants and methods you'll need to use, according to Oracle documentation: